 Schedule

 Plants are purchased based on when the blooms come on.
 Do not expect the blooms to show much longer than eight weeks.
 The plants will go dormant if they freeze so pulling them indoors (as the final customer) is important to keep the blooms going if the mums are sold later in the year.
+This is also an important point to pass on to your customers.

 Mum catalogs show what time the mums are expected to bloom in the year.
 We try to have the blooms arrive around week 38 of the year (the 38th week of the year, not 38 weeks from when you get them).
 This allows the scouts to deliver mums that are just showing color when they are delivered.
 We expect the mums will look like this (these are pictures after 85 days, week 37).